We take payments in advance. Every month you make a payment to Bulb, which enters your account as credit.

 If you use less energy than your monthly payment, your Bulb account will be in credit.
 If you use more energy than the monthly payment, your Bulb account will go into debit.

 If your account is in credit you can request a credit refund.

 If you see you're building up debit, you can make a top-up payment.

 What does credit or debit mean?

 If you've used less energy than your payment amount, your account will be in credit.
 Using more puts your account in debit.
-You can think of it like an Oyster card that you top up each month.
+You can think of it like an account that you top up each month.
 This is balanced for the year, allowing you to build credit in the warmer months for when you use more energy during winter.